1948 World Series

 It was the first World Series to be televised beyond the previous year's limited New York-Schenectady-Philadelphia-Baltimore-Washington network and was announced by famed sportcasters Red Barber, Tom Hussey (in Boston) and Van Patrick (in Cleveland).
 This was the second appearance in the Fall Classic for both teams, with the Indians' lone previous appearance coming in a 1920 win against the Brooklyn Dodgers and the Braves' lone previous appearance coming in a 1914 win against the Philadelphia Athletics.
 Consequently, this was the first, and to date only, World Series in which both participating teams had previously played in, but not yet lost, a previous World Series.
-Currently, this phenomenon can only be repeated if the Miami Marlins, the Washington Nationals or the Arizona Diamondbacks play against either the Toronto Blue Jays or the Los Angeles Angels in a future World Series.
+Currently, this phenomenon can only be repeated if the Miami Marlins or the Washington Nationals play against the Los Angeles Angels in a future World Series.

 Television coverage of the World Series increased this year, but due to the medium still being in its infancy coverage was strictly regional.
-Games played in Boston could only be seen in the Northeast, while when the series shifted to Cleveland those games were the first to be aired in Chicago, Pittsburgh, Milwaukee, St. Louis, Detroit and Toledo.
+The series was open to any channel with an affiliation with one of the national broadcast networks: NBC, CBS, ABC, or DuMont.
+But games played in Boston could only be seen in the Northeast, while when the series shifted to Cleveland those games were the first to be aired in Chicago, Pittsburgh, Milwaukee, St. Louis, Detroit and Toledo.